nachtelk/EagleLibraries/README.md

 # Nacht Elk.
 Eagle Libraries

-**This is an open source eagle library for all pcb lovers and eagle community.**
+**This is an open source Eagle library for all PCB lovers and Eagle community.**

 # Step by step install